Lukel13/PHD_Progress_June_2023/README.md

 Shows figures for my June 2023 progress report.
 Attached is also the .prm files to create the associated figures.

 # Parameter files
+**2D_Continental_Extension** - A 2D continental extension model that uses the GMG solver as well as particles.
+Used to create figure 2.
+**3D_Periodic_Boundaries** - A 3D continental extension model that uses periodic boundary conditions on the front and back boundary.
+Used to create figure 3.

 # Figures